 There's something magical about the Thousand Islands region of upstate New York.
 Where else can you skip stones into Canada right from the waterfront of your full hookup campsite?
 Wellesley Island State Park is such a premier camping destination that the State of New York considers it their Flagship Park (which is a fancy way of saying all of your camping dreams can become reality here!).

-North of Syracuse, NY, about 100 miles, where the St. Lawrence River begins to turn into the massive Lake Ontario, endless small islands spread out across the river in every direction.
+Where the St. Lawrence River begins to turn into the massive Lake Ontario, endless small islands spread out across the river in every direction.
 Thousand Islands is actually more than 1,800 separate islands in both the U.S. and Canada, with Wellesley being one of the largest.
-Though much of it must be viewed by boat, the striking Thousand Islands International Bridge on I-81 creates easy access to to the park (and on to Canada).
+Though much of it must be viewed by boat, the striking Thousand Islands International Bridge on I-81 creates easy access to the park and on to Canada.

 Apart from the islands themselves, the Minna Anthony Common Nature Center is the main attraction in the park.
 With 600 acres of nature preserve within the park and three miles of shoreline, the Nature Center has eight miles of trails for hiking and skiing, a large museum and interpretive center, greenhouses, a butterfly den, and classes and activities for all ages year-round.

 There is a nine-hole golf course, which can be played in reverse, boat launches, a marina, food concession, laundry, a playground, and miles of bike-friendly park roads.
 Several companies offer tours of the surrounding islands by water and one of the main highlights is a castle!
 You'll wish you had more time to stay.